B2B Marketing Insights by Ironpaper

 Like the form survey questions, B2B salespeople can fill out the answers to follow-up questions internally to give marketing and other teams more insight into the buyer’s needs.
 Sales and marketing and all departments need to work together to effectively guide their leads through the buyer’s journey and understand how they can best help them with their problems.
 According to HubSpot, sales leaders surveyed said the top three benefits of sales and marketing alignment are increased revenue, improved customer experience, and improved lead generation.3

 B2B salespeople can also pass along lead and customer feedback to help product teams improve their products and offerings.
 If a B2B’s ideal buyers consistently ask for a feature or are interested in a service they don’t provide, they could consider incorporating it into their solutions.
-This feedback lets a B2B company see what’s working and what isn’t and adjust their products and marketing strategy accordingly.
+This feedback lets a B2B company see what’s working and what isn’t and adjust its products and marketing strategy accordingly.

 Follow These Phases to Create Campaigns That Drive Leads and Learning